philipp-kohl/Active-Learning-Evaluation-Framework/README.md

 process in the domain of natural language processing.
 This facilitates to build best practices for different use cases and enables practitioners and researchers to make more informed decisions.

-This is the repository for the paper [TODO after DOI announcement]().
+This is the repository for the paper [ALE: A Simulation-Based Active Learning Evaluation Framework for the Parameter-Driven Comparison of Query Strategies for NLP](https://doi.org/10.1007/978-3-031-39059-3_16).

 Provides features:
 - Sophisticated **configuration system** with [hydra](https://github.com/facebookresearch/hydra)